ssaring/sportstracker/sportstracker/docs/README.txt

 calendar you can also track your body weight or create note entries, e.g. the training plan or upcoming sport events.

-All the application data is stored in XML files.
-So it is very easy to access them with other tools or to write importers and exporters for other applications.
-The users data can be exported to a SQLite database as well.
+All the application data is stored in a local SQLite database.
+So it is very easy to access them with SQLite database tools or to write importers and exporters for other applications.
+Users with SQL experience can also create easily custom statistics by using an SQLite database browser application.
+Prior to SportsTracker 8.0.0 the application data was stored in XML files.
+The migration from XML to SQLite storage is done automatically on first startup of SportsTracker >= 8.0.0.
+The XML files will not be deleted due to backup reasons.

 If you are using a heartrate monitor with a computer interface you can display the recorded exercise files and evaluate the diagrams with the integrated